Are you looking for the best tips and tricks for lowering your monthly heating expenses?

 Nothing can help your efficiency if you’re always adjusting the thermostat every day.
 Those little adjustments will add up, contributing to an unnecessarily large heating bill.
 Introducing some discipline into how you handle your thermostat can help keep costs low.
 There are a couple of ways you can achieve that:

-• Smart thermostat: If the programmable thermostat isn’t enough, upgrade to a smart thermostat.
+- Smart thermostat: If the programmable thermostat isn’t enough, upgrade to a smart thermostat.
 This type of thermostat can make automatic adjustments throughout the entire day, even when you’re not home, all for the purpose of keeping your costs lower.
+For additional guidance, check out our advice on when it’s time for an HVAC upgrade to explore how a smart thermostat can fit into your overall system improvements.

 For more tips on how to save energy, contact Sierra Pacific Home & Comfort, Inc., The Guys in the Big Red Trucks.